 Digital ID too new

-If the agent's 'digital ID' was created less than 24 hours ago, an extra check is added.
-New keys are a warning sign.
+If the agent's 'digital ID' was created very recently, an extra check is added.
+Brand-new keys are a warning sign.

-Example: Agent uses a key created 2 hours ago → extra check before payment.
+Example: Agent uses a key created just moments ago → extra check before payment.

 R005BlockTier 1